 - Highlights the natural beauty of aluminum.

-- Unaffected by ultraviolet rays.
+- Satin aluminum finishes are unaffected by ultraviolet rays.

 - Adding color is easy and increases color stability.